23 April 2019

 The report provides analysis of each of these top supply chain challenges, developments, and trends to help organizations increase their understanding of potential exposures.
 A sample of the analysis by theme is identified below:

 Within the United States, companies enjoying trade benefits under CTPAT will soon need to meet new criteria for certification in order to meet the evolving risks of today’s operational environment.
 As the revised criteria for CTPAT are unveiled, companies will need to undertake new efforts to achieve supply chain security and mitigate emerging risks.

 BSI’s report reveals the potential for increasing movement of supply chains to Africa, particularly amongst companies based in China spurred on by the US-China trade dispute.
 Shifting manufacturing operations to Africa, where labour costs are lower and shipping to the US or Europe is cheaper and can be cost-effective compared to staying in China.

 However, BSI warns that the relatively unchecked risk of terrorism in African countries, where 23 percent of all supply chain terror incidents take place, sets the operational environment apart from that of Asia.
 Companies whose supply chain moves to Africa must be wary of this increased risk, often compounded by corruption among security and customs personnel.

 As conflict, together with political and economic conditions, continue to drive mass migration, businesses must contend with the double-edged challenge of security and corporate social responsibility risks.

-BSI has also noted regression in countries such as Brazil – where budget cuts are reducing the resources available to carry out inspections – that could increase the risk of migrant labor exploitation.
+BSI has also noted regression in countries such as Brazil – where budget cuts are reducing the resources available to carry out inspections – that could increase the risk of migrant labour exploitation.

 Approximately half (48 percent) of all corporate social responsibility (CSR) incidents recorded by BSI in the last year involved migrants.
 The often desperate need for income to support their family leads many vulnerable individuals into labour exploitation.